 Friend, if it looks like a duck, walks like a duck, and quacks like a duck, well….

 A religion may be defined as a systemized practice of worship involving a God, a place or places of worship, a system of beliefs, and in most cases exclusivity (that is, it claims to hold The truth).

-Sure sounds like the Christian faith to me.
+Sure sounds like the Christian faith qualifies, doesn’t it?

 True, at the heart of the Christian faith stands our relationship with Jesus Christ.
 We repent of our sin and yield ourselves to Him, inviting Him into our lives and confessing Him as Lord and Savior.
 Thereafter, we are saved, born again, a new creation.
 We have a new relationship with Heaven, with the Father, with Jesus, with other believers.
 Even a new relationship with ourselves.
 Old things have passed away; all things have become new (2 Corinthians 5:17).